When did Nebraska Urban Indian Health Coalition (NUIHC) open its doors?

 Where is NUIHC located?

-The administrative offices, Intertribal Treatment, Tired Moccasins, Project Upstream, and Eagle Heights Transitional Housing are located in Omaha at 2240 Landon Court.
+The administrative offices, Intertribal Treatment, Tired Moccasins, Project Upstream, and Eagle Heights Transitional Housing are located at 226 N St Omaha, NE 68107.
 NUIHC operates a Federally Qualified Health Center in Lincoln.

 How do you access services?